Coupling conduction-band valleys in SiGe heterostructures via shear strain and Ge concentration oscillations: Results

-The mechanism leading to the strain-induced $4\pi/a_0$ coupling is illustrated in Figs.~\ref{FIG1}\textbf{d}-\ref{FIG1}\textbf{g}.
+The mechanism responsible for the strain-induced $4\pi/a_0$ coupling is illustrated in Figs.~\ref{FIG1}\textbf{e}-1\textbf{h}.
 Here, shear strain $\varepsilon_{xy}$ is seen to elongate and compress the crystal along the $[110]$ and $[1\bar{1}0]$ directions, respectively.
-In turn, this distorts the tetrahedral bonds of the diamond lattice and shifts the blue sublattice downward with respect to the red sublattice (along $[00\bar 1]$), as shown in Figs.~\ref{FIG1}\textbf{g} and \ref{FIG1}\textbf{h}.
-This layer pairing causes the primitive cell to expand from one to two atoms, and the BZ folds back to the conventional boundaries at $k_z=\pm 2\pi/a_0$ (Fig.~\ref{FIG1}\textbf{i}).
+In turn, this distorts the tetrahedral bonds of the diamond lattice and shifts the blue sublattice downward with respect to the red sublattice (along $[00\bar 1]$), as shown in Figs.~\ref{FIG1}\textbf{h} and \ref{FIG1}\textbf{i}.
+This layer pairing causes the primitive cell to expand from one to two atoms, and the BZ folds back to the conventional boundaries at $k_z=\pm 2\pi/a_0$ (Fig.~\ref{FIG1}\textbf{j}).
 The period of the distortion is $a_0/2$, which gives the desired $4\pi/a_0$ coupling vector upon Fourier transformation, and produces an avoided crossing of the low-energy bands, as observed at the zone boundary.
+We note that the coupling responsible for this avoided crossing is the same as the green arrow in Fig.~\ref{FIG1}\textbf{j}, except it occurs between states at $k_z = \pm2\pi/a_{0}$ instead of $\pm k_{0}$.